 Others theorize that the cake originated in Pennsylvania Dutch country in the early 1800s, based on the quantity of old tube pan-like cake molds in the area.
 There is a National Angel Food Cake Day, October 10th.
-Whoever picked that date didn’t read the memo on best summer cakes.
+Whoever picked October didn’t read the memo on the best summer cakes!

 Read the entire recipe and see the tips at the end of this article before preparing the recipe.

 For July 4th, instead of the roasted strawberry sauce, make Red, White & Blue Angel Food Cake with fresh berries.